Caribou Satellite#

 Description#

 This satellite supports the reconfiguration transition.
-Any registers or memory registers known to the configured Caribou device can be updated during reconfiguration.
+Any registers or memory registers known to the configured Caribou devices can be updated during reconfiguration.

 FSM State Implementations#